dtcenter/MET/docs/Users_Guide/config_options.rst

   eclv_points defines the spacing.
 Cost/loss values are omitted for ratios of 0.0 and 1.0 since they are undefined.

-* The "init_time" entry specifies the initialization time in YYYYMMDD[_HH[MMSS]] format.
+* The init_time entry specifies the initialization time in YYYYMMDD[_HH[MMSS]] format.
 This entry can be included in the "fcst" entry as shown below or included in the "field" entry if the user would like to use different initialization times for different fields.

-* The "valid_time" entry specifies the valid time in YYYYMMDD[_HH[MMSS]] format.
+* The valid_time entry specifies the valid time in YYYYMMDD[_HH[MMSS]] format.
 This entry can be included in the "fcst" entry as shown below or included in the "field" entry if the user would like to use different valid times for different fields.

-* The "lead_time" entry specifies the lead time in HH[MMSS] format.
+* The lead_time entry specifies the lead time in HH[MMSS] format.
 This entry can be included in the "fcst" entry as shown below or included in the "field" entry if the user would like to use different lead times for different fields.

-It is only necessary to use the "init_time", "valid_time", and/or "lead_time"
+It is only necessary to use the init_time, valid_time, and/or lead_time
 settings when verifying a file containing data for multiple output times.
-For example, to verify a GRIB file containing data for many lead times, you could use "lead_time" to specify the record to be verified.
+For example, to verify a GRIB file containing data for many lead times, you could use lead_time to specify the record to be verified.

 File-format specific settings for the "field" entry: